Huish Park is situated on the outskirts

 estate next to the ground has always been popular with home fans, personally I find it just a

 bit too soulless for my taste, though others swear by it.
 All above mentioned are wheelchair

 friendly.
 If you're looking for something to eat but don't

 want to use a pub, Palmers Fish & Chip Restaurant/Takeaway can be found on the other

 side of Bunford Lane from the Airfield Tavern, just off the Crematorium roundabout; and

-the Preston Road Takeaway is situated down from The Bell on the opposite side of Preston Road.
+the Preston Road Takeaway is situated on the near side of Preston Road.

 In terms of 'safe' pubs for away fans in Yeovil, they're pretty much all away fan friendly.
 There's the odd estate pub in the

 residential areas around town that might be a bit parochial, but certainly the ones in the town centre and around the ground

 itself shouldn't give you too many problems.
 Yeovil Town fans are on the whole welcoming and chatty, and the annual Home Office